 Tobias Albrecht, Director of the Bregenz Schendlingen Mittelschule

 Matthias Bär, architect, Arbeitsgemeinschaft Schule Schendlingen (studio bär/Bernd Riegger/Querformat), Dornbirn

 Gerald Hüther, neurobiologist and author, Göttingen (D)

-The schools in Aspern and Schendlingen, and others
+The schools in Aspern and in Schendlingen

-Concept: Lene Benz and Maria Welzig, Az W
+Idea, concept, editorial team: Lene Benz and Maria Welzig, Az W